sstring1208/TodoApp/README.md

 to start project:
-cd to project directory
+cd to project directory,
-in the console type npm i
+in the console type ,npm i
-then type npm start
+then type, npm start to run the project